-Resolution of non-criminal legal issues (such as family law, custody, and traffic violations) improved significantly between the initial intake and at the 12-month intake (P=.020; n=43).
-An increase was also significant between the six month and the 12 month cycles (P=.041; n=40).
-The reason that resolution of non-criminal legal matters is likely seen after long-term program participation is attributed to the time it takes to recruit pro bono lawyers and settle outside of the court system.
+Resolution of non-criminal legal issues (such as family law, custody, and traffic violations) improved significantly between the initial intake and the 12-month intake (P=.020; n=43).
+An increase was also significant between the 6month and 12-month cycles (P=.041; n=40).
+The reason that resolution of non-criminal legal matters is seen after long-term program participation is attributed to the time it takes to recruit pro bono lawyers.

-A significant decrease was noted between 18 months and 24 months (P=.0,012; n=36).
-A significant decrease was noted between 18 months and 24 months (P=.0,012; n=36).
-As members progress with the program they have increased legal needs and know they have a resource to assist them in addressing the legal issues they are more likely to act.
+A significant decrease was noted between 18 months and 24 months (P=.012; n=36).
+As members progress with the program they recognize they have legal needs; and knowing they have a resource to assist them in addressing the legal issues, they are more likely to act.
 The common legal needs have included will preparation, guardianship, divorce, adoptions, orders of protection, credit disputes, and garnishment issues.

 RSSA: Support Systems

 6 Months 12 Months 18 Months 24 Months

 n= 61 46 46 37

-P-value .004 .024 .003 .022
+P -value .004 .024 .003 .022